ailinzi/xianlinzi/Pooling-FAQ.md

 To accumulate 1000 points you need 10 TiB farming for a day No, a singleton is a smart coin that guarantees it's uniqueness, that it is the only coin with that unique ID. singleton means there is only 1.

-## How is difficulty set for partial proofs

-The current thinking is the pool will dictate the difficulty for each farmer.
-The open question is the initial difficulty that should be set by the pool when it gets a new farmer that joins.
-There was a thought that the client suggests a difficulty.
-Right now we are leaning towards the default difficulty for a new farmer joining a pool will be difficulty 1 and the pool adjusts the minimum requirement for the specific farmer upwards based on the initial barrage of proofs.